Islam in Malaysia: Freedom of worship

 Article 3 (1) of the Malaysian Constitution provides:

 Article 11 of the constitution provides:

-Originally authorised for the country's independence in 1957, apostasy became illegal following an amendment to the country's constitution in 1988.
-The internationally reported attempt by Lina Joy to convert from Islam to Christianity is one of the most famous representations.

-While this was not a problem during the colonial era, Muslims wishing to change their religion face severe deterrence.
-Before 1988, the question of freedom of religion and therefore of questions relating to the desire of citizens to change their religion was exclusively within the jurisdiction of secular courts.
-But since the law has changed, an amendment stipulates that secular courts no longer have the right to deal with claims by Muslims and that only Islamic Shariah courts have jurisdiction to discuss issues related to human rights.
-Apostasy is one of them and it follows that it is constitutionally legally impossible for a Muslim to change his belief.Many Muslims who have changed their religion, whether it is conversion to Buddhism, Christianity, Sikhism, Taoism and other beliefs, are forced for their own safety to lead a double life.
+However, matters of apostasy falls within the exclusive jurisdiction of Shariah courts following an amendment to the country's constitution in 1988.
+The internationally reported failed attempt by Lina Joy in 2007 to convert from Islam to Christianity through the secular Federal Court is one of the most famous representations.Many Muslims who have changed their religion, whether it is conversion to Buddhism, Christianity, Hinduism, Sikhism, Taoism and other beliefs, are forced for their own safety to lead a double life.
 In some cases, denunciations of apostasy have already been reported as being reported to the authorities by family members or co-workers.

 In February 2014, Edry Faizal, a coordinator in charge of the Democratic Action Party, claimed that it was inconsistent from a Quranic point of view to forbid Muslims from freely changing beliefs, but from his point of view was the best alternative that the power had found to preserve its Malaysian electorate and consequently to remain in power continuously.

 In May 2014, Malaysian Prime Minister Najib Razak said during his speech about the future of the country that: "We will never tolerate any demand for the right to apostasy by Muslims, and we refuse that Muslims can have the right to be tried by courts other than sharia courts, and we will not allow Muslims to participate in LGBT activities".
 But he concluded that this was necessary because: "This is in line with our efforts to make Malaysia a modern, progressive Muslim country in order to achieve the status of a developed nation with a high income for 2020".

 In recent years, more and more voices have been asked to try to determine the number of ethnic Malay people supposed to have left Islam.
 The government has remained silent on the question, believing that it is much too controversial to be debated.
 However estimates go from 135, according to Ridhuan Tee, a Muslim preacher, to 260,000, according to Harussani Zakaria, the mufti of the state of Perak.
-The latter highest estimate when put in the context of the 2010 population census would make them to be between 3 and 4% of the Malaysian majority.
+The latter highest estimate when put in the context of the 2010 population census would make them between 3 and 4% of the Malaysian majority.
 Nevertheless, no data estimating the number of Malay who converted to another religion was provided.